 It may be going against the wall, it may be standing in the middle of the room, but either way, your sofa needs space.
 No one likes the look of a large item wedged into a tight spot; it makes the whole room look unprepared and ill thought through.
 And never mind how it looks, you'll feel claustrophobic the minute you sit on it.

 The best way to figure out what works for your room is to consider how your new sofa will sit alongside other furniture, not to mention how you'll configure every piece.
-So here’s a tip: buy a ball of string and pop it onto the floor, following the lines along which the sofa will go.
+So here's a tip: buy a ball of string and pop it onto the floor, following the lines along which the sofa will go.
 This will outline how much space the sofa will take up - literally.
-If that isn’t enough of a tip, take a peek at thefor all the extra info you might need.
+If that isn't enough of a tip, take a peek at the Habitat Sofa Measuring Guide for all the extra info you might need.

 HOW TO STYLE YOUR NEW SOFA

-One you’ve made your choice and your new sofa is sitting in your home quite nicely, that doesn’t mean you can sit down and put your feet up just yet.
-You may have the most beautiful sofa in the world (very likely, given you’ve bought it from Habitat) but if you haven’t added a few luxe stylingthen you’ll be doing it a disservice.
+One you've made your choice and your new sofa is sitting in your home quite nicely, that doesn't mean you can sit down and put your feet up just yet.
+You may have the most beautiful sofa in the world (very likely, given you've bought it from Habitat) but if you haven't added a few luxe styling cushions, then you'll be doing it a disservice.

-If your sofa is sitting pretty all alone, crying out for cushions andthen the visual impact may fall a little short of expectations.
-But it doesn’t stop there.
+If your sofa is sitting pretty all alone, crying out for cushions and throws, then the visual impact may fall a little short of expectations.
+But it doesn't stop there.
 What does the rest of the room look like?
-Do you have a sitting in front of the sofa?
+Do you have a rug sitting in front of the sofa?
 If not, you should.
 A rug can really help bring out the colours of the sofa or enhance the texture.
-Similarly, a tall will work wonders in terms of highlighting the sofa - in more ways than one once the ceiling light goes out. should adorn the walls, with splashes of nature always a good idea; be it an oversized house plant or a side table decorated with succulents.
+Similarly, a tall floor lamp will work wonders in terms of highlighting the sofa - in more ways than one once the ceiling light goes out.
+Artwork should adorn the walls, with splashes of nature always a good idea; be it an oversized house plant or a side table decorated with succulents.

 Even a small 2 seater deserves a whole lot of love but, with all these elements now in place, you are finally ready to sit back and enjoy the comfort.